jq-Inspired Json Processor

 Neon Disc Warfare

-Yeah, the name is a bit dramatic… NDW is a fancy-looking game I made with a teammate for CSE1500 Web & Database Technology that uses websockets to connect you to another player and lets you play connect 4 in real time.
+Yeah, the name is a bit dramatic… NDW is a fancy-looking game I made with a teammate that uses websockets to connect you to another player and lets you play connect 4 in real time.
 It was one of my first projects, so don’t expect amazing software quality :) Splashscreen of NDW Perspective of one player Perspective of the opposing player Win screen with winning row of chips highlighted

 Splashscreen of the Neon Disc Warfare game, showing the title of the game, some game metrics, and a "start game" button